agile-ts/documentation/docs/Interfaces.md

 #### `level`

-The `log level` controls which kind of log messages are allowed to be logged by the `Logger Class`.
+The `log level` controls which kind of log messages are allowed to be logged.
-Therefore, it is used to filter log messages, so that we only see the logs which are relevant for us.
+Therefore, it is used to filter log messages to only see these relevant to us.
-For example, you won't often set the `log level` to `debug`, since debug messages get annoying if we aren't analysing anything specific in the AgileTs core.
+For example, we won't often set the `log level` to `debug` since debug messages flood the console and are, in most cases, not relevant for us.
 ```ts {2}
 const logger = new Logger({
     level: Logger.level.WARN